reifjulian/regsave/README.md

 The contents of the dataset, as displayed by `list`, look like this:
 ![Stata regsave output](images/stata_regsave_list.png)

-We could also have saved t statistics or confidence intervals by specifying the appropriate options.
+We could also have saved t-statistics or confidence intervals by specifying the appropriate options.
 (Type `help regsave` at the Stata prompt to see the full set of options.)

 The `table()` option saves results in a "wide" format that is more appropriate for creating tables.
 The following code runs the same regressions as above, but saves the output in table format.

 ```stata
 * Example #2
 tempfile results_tbl
 sysuse auto, clear